LoubnaMSL/hps_internship/testApp/README.md

 ## About

-> this project was recreated by me for applied how does a file TS transforme to file JS, and how does TS work.. the owner of the projet is **[Web Dev Simplified](https://courses.webdevsimplified.com/)**
+> This project was recreated by me for applied how does a file TS transforme to file JS, and how does TS work..
+> The owner of the projet is **[Web Dev Simplified](https://courses.webdevsimplified.com/)**

 ## Available Scripts